eturino/feature_toggle_service/README.md

 It also supports overrides and defaults.

+note: if Airbrake is defined and etcd is not reachable, it `Airbrake.notify(exception)` will be called, where `exception` is the `Errno::ECONNREFUSED` error.

 ## Basic use

 We use `on?` and `off?` methods, to check if a feature is enabled or disabled in hobknob.
 We use a simple String or Symbol as the key.
 It performs a `to_s` to the key so using `:feature` or `'feature'` is the same.